marcindulak/k3s-apparmor-demo/README.md

 # Conclusions

 The created AppArmor profile seems to achieve the goal of the demo.
-However, it should be noted that it's more of a hack than a proper AppArmor profile, which probably would be more complex.
+However, it should be noted that a complete profile would be more complex.
-It can be verified that the above `secret-access` profile does not grant all programs their default access, moreover the pod is missing other capabilities like network access.
+It can be also verified that the above `secret-access` profile does not provide all programs their default access, moreover the pod is missing other capabilities like network access.

 Improvements to this demo are welcomed!